nosoop/SMExt-TFEconDynamic/README.md

 	attrib.Register();

-	// you could also allocate new attributes based on existing ones attrib.Import("major move speed bonus");
+	// you could also allocate new attributes based on existing ones
+	// the definition index should be reset attrib.Import("major move speed bonus");
+	attrib.ClearDefIndex();
 	attrib.SetName("move speed bonus in combat");
 	attrib.Register();